About Veterans Day

 This holiday originally was called Armistice Day and was first celebrated in 1921.
 In 1954, President Eisenhower changed it to Veteran’s Day, in honor of those who served and died in all wars.

-On November 11 at 11:11, 1921 the U.S. France and England each buried an unknown soldier in honor of those who died in World War I. This began the annual Armistice Day holiday.
-The time and day was picked because fighting ceased in WWI in 1918 on November 11 at 11:11.
+On November 11 at 11:11, 1921 the U.S. France, and England each buried an unknown soldier in honor of those who died in World War I. This began the annual Armistice Day holiday.
+The time and day were picked because fighting ceased in WWI in 1918 on November 11 at 11:11.
 In keeping with this tradition, work stops on this day and time each year for a moment of silence.

 - No matter where you are, and what you are doing, honor the tradition of a moment of silence at 11:11 a.m.

 - Buy a veteran a cup of coffee.